jackjourneyman/Custom_sentences_and_intents_in_Home_Assistant/world_clock.md

         - "New York"
         - "Paris"
   ```
 But if the user gave a name not on the list, the intent would fall back on the default Assist message "Sorry I don't understand".
 Using a wildcard makes it possible to filter out unknown entities in the intent and provide a custom message.
-(It is not currently possible to define a default value in a list.)

 **In the intent...**
 ```